Frequently Asked Questions

 3. The Melbourne Model

-The University of Melbourne offers undergraduate students the opportunity to complement their learning by taking subjects that interest them in more than 100 areas of study.
-Breadth study will allow you to either take individual subjects that interest or build upon your passions – why not consolidate your music performance skills or learn a language?
+The University of Melbourne offers undergraduate students the opportunity to complement their learning by taking subjects from a different area of study to the degree that they are enrolled in.
+Breadth study will allow you to either take individual subjects that interest you or build upon your passions – why not consolidate your music performance skills or learn a language?

 4. Guaranteed undergraduate to graduate study pathways